verltyy/verltyy/README.md

   [sign ata](https://verityy.atabook.org/)

-Interact with NO care.
-I couldn't care less what you say about me or to me, as long as it's not like "you're not [kin\]"
+Interact with NO care :trollface: I couldn't care less what you say about me or to me, as long as it's not like "you're not [kin\]"
 </div>